gbordier/terraform-sample/README.md

 - use az login to get permissions
 - pull secrets from the $PREFIX-$ENV-pl-kv keyvault and load them as variables

+### pipeline secret management with Az Devops
+using the  template at ../templates/pipeline-secrets.yml pulls the secret from the keyvault that has been created by the environment script.

+SP_ID and SP_PASSWORD are pulled from the keyvault and used to login to azure

+## next steps : use github actions instead of Azure DevOps

 The environment script is heavily inspired by [Maninderjit Bindra](https://twitter.com/maniSbindra)'s article on [Medium](https://medium.com/@maninder.bindra/creating-a-single-azure-devops-yaml-pipeline-to-provision-multiple-environments-using-terraform-e6d05343cae2).